 Engagement of External Advisors

-In September 2016, the Company engaged h2glenfern, a remuneration advisory practice, to undertake a benchmarking exercise for use in considering the remuneration levels of the Executive and Non-Executive Directors.
+In 2018, benchmarking services were provided by h2glenfern, a remuneration advisory practice, to consider the remuneration levels of the CFO, Chairman and Non-Executive Directors.
 The Committee would normally expect to undertake such an exercise every three years.